Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 AIRISC architecture overview
 ----------------------------
 The AIRISC core implements the RISC-V ISA as a 32 bit harvard architecture with a five-stage pipeline.
 There are two AHB lite system interfaces for instruction and data access.
 The base ISA is RV32I.
 Extensions to the ISA can be added via a coprocessor interface (PCPI and RVX are supported).
-The AIRISC Core Complex comprises a hardware multiplier / divider unit (MUL/DIV), an IEEE 754-complaint floating point unit as well as compressed instructions (RV32IMFC) as standard extensions.
+The AIRISC Core Complex comprises a hardware multiplier / divider unit (MUL/DIV) as well as compressed instructions (RV32IMC) as standard extensions.

-Several standard peripherals are included in the AIRISC Core Complex: an MTIME-compatible system timer, a UART, an SPI master device, an ICAP dynamic reconfiguration port (on Xilinx FPGAs) and a JTAG-based debug transport module.
+Several standard peripherals are included in the AIRISC Core Complex: an MTIME compatible timer, a UART, an SPI master device, an ICAP dynamic reconfiguration port (on FPGAs) and a JTAG based debug transport module.

 Additional ISA extenstion modules are available under a comercial license from `Fraunhofer IMS <http://www.ims.fraunhofer.de>`_ and will be relased under Solderpad license after a comercial-only period.
 Currently available extensions are:

 * P - SIMD extension
 * eAI - embedded AI package including hardware accelerators and software libraries